missionpinball/mpf-docs/config/sounds.rst

 target:
 ^^^^^^^
-Single value, type: ``string``.
+List of one (or more) values, each is a type: ``string``.

-The track name to apply the ducking to when the sound is played.
-Currently, only one target track is supported, but there are plans to support multiple target tracks in a future version.
+The list of track names to apply the ducking to when the sound is played.
 This most commonly contains the name of the track that music is played on.

 Optional settings
 ~~~~~~~~~~~~~~~~~